 Isn’t it great that there are lots of ways to mush things together and the results taste spectacular?
 Soups, for example, smoothies, combination juices.
 The wonderful pesto and hummus.
 The wonderful mushing together of pastes, oils, nuts, seeds, cheeses, yoghurts, creams, fruits, herbs, spices and vegetables make for an endless variety of goodies.
 Even lentils and rice, ground together, make amazing fritters and even better fermented or unfermented flatbreads.

 Especially great in all things mushed together is that the variety is endless.
 For example, in the warmer months, I am likely to be seen picking green things from my small pot-garden.
 Nasturtium leaves, kaffir lime leaves, lemongrass, cardamom leaf, parsley, curry leaves, basil, lemon verbena, rosemary, thyme – whatever looks good on that day.
 My handful of herbs gets chopped finely with some nuts or seeds, maybe some cheese or maybe not, garlic, maybe chilli, sometimes some rocket or spinach, lemon zest and whatever else is fresh and on my kitchen bench at the time.
+This paste forms the base for a salad, gets stirred into soups, spread on toast, used as a dip with flatbreads, and any number of other uses.

 Rustic Asparagus Pesto